Skip to main content

 Draft evidence-based grant applications for Cleaning organisations in Singapore.
 AI extracts eligibility criteria, maps your outputs to funder priorities, and structures your narrative.

 Lucius AI is a compliance-first grant writer platform for cleaning firms bidding into Singapore tenders.
-It audits any cleaning RFP, tender or contract for clause-vs-clause contradictions, penalty traps and compliance gaps with page-cited evidence — then drafts compliant proposals across the full bid in 1M-context, no copy-paste contradictions.
-Free Scout plan (2 analyses/month, no credit card); paid plans from €99/month with a 7-day free trial.
+It audits any cleaning RFP, tender or contract for clause-vs-clause contradictions, penalty traps and compliance gaps with page-cited evidence, then drafts compliant proposals across the full bid in 1M-context, no copy-paste contradictions.
+Free Scout plan (2 analyses/month, no credit card); paid plans from €45/month, cancel anytime.
 Unlike ChatGPT, Lucius directly maps proposal narratives to the Business Grants Portal (BGP) schema for Enterprise Development Grant submissions.
 It automatically cross-references cleaning automation costs against the Environmental Services ITM guidelines, eliminating 12 hours of manual compliance checking per funding cycle.

 Encrypted·No credit card·Backed by Google for Startups